stablekernel/aqueduct/source/docs/http/request_and_response.md

 The primary and subtype determine the first conversion step and the charset determines the next.
 Each step is performed by an instance of `Codec` (from `dart:convert`).
 For example, the content type `application/json` selects `JsonCodec`, while charset `utf-8` selects `Utf8Codec`.
 These two codecs are run in succession to convert the `Map` to a list of bytes.
 The codec is selected by your application's `CodecRegistry`; this is covered in later section.

-The body object must be a valid input for the selected codec.
+The body object must be valid for the selected codec.
 In the above example, a `Map<String, dynamic>` can be encoded by a `JsonCodec`.
-But if the body object was something silly - like an `Controller` - encoding would fail at runtime and the client would be sent a 500 Server Error response.
+But if the body object cannot be encoded, a 500 Server Error response is sent.
 A valid input for one `Codec` may not be valid for another; it is up to you to ensure that the body object is valid for the `contentType` of the response.

 Not all content types require two conversion steps.
 For example, when serving an HTML file, the body object is already an HTML `String`.
 It will only be converted by a charset encoder: